-This program does not support travel cost to any conference, summer school or workshops.
-CDC programs do not cover the cost of accompanying family members.
+This program does not support travel cost to any conference, summer school, workshops, celebration or jubilees.

 If your application is not completed by the deadline, it cannot be considered for evaluation.
 Please send your application at least two weeks in advance so it can be checked.

-2. The Grant can cover the following costs:
+2. The grant can only cover the following costs for the first month:

 The Grant Selection Committee (GSC) consists of the CDC Secretary for Grants Selection as Chair and has six other members, three from CDC and three others, each representing Latin America, Africa and Asia respectively.